Earth Science Data

-The (EOSDIS) The Earth Observing System Data and Information System (EOSDIS) is a major core capability within NASA’s Earth Science Data Systems Program.
+The (EOSDIS) is a major core capability within NASA’s Earth Science Data Systems Program.
 EOSDIS ingests, processes, archives and distributes data from a large number of Earth observing satellites.
-EOSDIS consists of a set of processing facilities and distributed across the United States and serves hundreds of thousands of users around the world, providing hundreds of millions of data files each year covering many Earth science disciplines.
+EOSDIS consists of a set of processing facilities and Earth Science Data Centers distributed across the United States and serves hundreds of thousands of users around the world, providing hundreds of millions of data files each year covering many Earth science disciplines.

 CloudSat Data Processing Center

 CloudSat Standard Data Products are distributed by the CloudSat Data Processing Center, located at the Cooperative Institute for Research in the Atmosphere at Colorado State University in Fort Collins.
 The CloudSat mission was selected as a NASA Earth System Science Pathfinder satellite mission in 1999 to provide observations necessary to advance our understanding of cloud abundance, distribution, structure, and radiative properties.
 CloudSat was co-manifested with the CALIPSO (Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations) satellite aboard a Delta II rocket for its launch on 28 April 2006.
 In a series of maneuvers, CloudSat and CALIPSO joined the A-Train constellation of satellites.

 Laboratory for Atmospheric and Space Physics (LASP) Interactive Solar Irradiance Data Center